HeyaBanerjee/customer_behaviour_analysis/README.md

 The objective is to extract meaningful insights from raw data and present them clearly using visualizations and reports to support data-driven decision-making.

 # Dataset
-The dataset is loaded and processed using Python.
+1. The dataset is loaded and processed using Python.
-2.It contains structured data suitable for analysis and visualization.
+2. It contains structured data suitable for analysis and visualization.
-3.Initial inspection includes checking data types, missing values, and basic statistics.
+3. Initial inspection includes checking data types, missing values, and basic statistics.

 # Tools & Technologies
-1.Python: Data loading, cleaning, and exploratory data analysis 2.Libraries: pandas, numpy, matplotlib, seaborn 3.PostgreSQL: Writing and executing SQL queries for analytical insights 4.Power BI: Interactive dashboard creation
+1. Python: Data loading, cleaning, and exploratory data analysis
+2. Libraries: pandas, numpy, matplotlib, seaborn
+3. PostgreSQL: Writing and executing SQL queries for analytical insights
+4. Power BI: Interactive dashboard creation
-5.Gamma: Presentation (PPT) creation
+5. Gamma: Presentation (PPT) creation
-6.Jupyter Notebook / VS Code: Development environment
+6. Jupyter Notebook / VS Code: Development environment

 # Project Steps
 1. Data Loading